syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/getting-started.md

 ### Adding a simple layout as the PullableContent

-Any view can be added as the pullable content, use the [SfPullToRefresh.PullableContent](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~PullableContent.html) property to refresh it.
+Any view can be added as the pullable content using the [SfPullToRefresh.PullableContent](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~PullableContent.html) property to refresh it.
 Refer to the following code example in which a simple linear layout is added as pullable content:

 {% highlight c# %}